ULFIT KOREAN MEDICAL CLINIC

 2026.01.07

-This study statistically analyzed the effects of Korean medicine treatment, including temporomandibular joint balance therapy (TBT), on the correction of facial asymmetry, across 36 clinical cases.
-Changes in soft tissue and hard tissue were quantitatively evaluated through pre- and post-treatment facial photographs and head X-ray analysis.
-The results confirmed statistically significant improvement effects in most facial asymmetry indicators.
-Furthermore, accompanying symptoms such as temporomandibular joint pain, headache, neck and shoulder pain, and bruxism also showed a tendency to improve.
-This study presents objective data showing that non-surgical Korean medicine treatment can be of practical help in improving facial asymmetry, and is a result that demonstrates the research capabilities of a Korean medicine clinic practicing evidence-based medicine.
+This study statistically analyzed the effect of Korean medicine treatment, including temporomandibular joint balance therapy (TBT), on the correction of facial asymmetry through 36 clinical cases.
+Through pre- and post-treatment facial photographs and head X-ray analysis, changes in soft tissue and hard tissue were quantitatively evaluated, and as a result, statistically significant improvement effects were confirmed in most facial asymmetry indicators.
+In addition, concomitant symptoms such as temporomandibular joint pain, headaches, neck/shoulder pain, and bruxism also showed a tendency to improve together.
+This study presents objective data showing that non-surgical Korean medicine treatment can be of practical help in improving facial asymmetry, and is a result demonstrating the research capabilities of a Korean medicine clinic practicing evidence-based medicine.

-This study statistically analyzed the effects of Korean medicine treatment, including temporomandibular joint balance therapy (TBT), on the correction of facial asymmetry, across 36 clinical cases.
-Changes in soft tissue and hard tissue were quantitatively evaluated through pre- and post-treatment facial photographs and head X-ray analysis.
-The results confirmed statistically significant improvement effects in most facial asymmetry indicators.
-Furthermore, accompanying symptoms such as temporomandibular joint pain, headache, neck and shoulder pain, and bruxism also showed a tendency to improve.
-This study presents objective data showing that non-surgical Korean medicine treatment can be of practical help in improving facial asymmetry, and is a result that demonstrates the research capabilities of a Korean medicine clinic practicing evidence-based medicine.
+This study statistically analyzed the effect of Korean medicine treatment, including temporomandibular joint balance therapy (TBT), on the correction of facial asymmetry through 36 clinical cases.
+Through pre- and post-treatment facial photographs and head X-ray analysis, changes in soft tissue and hard tissue were quantitatively evaluated, and as a result, statistically significant improvement effects were confirmed in most facial asymmetry indicators.
+In addition, concomitant symptoms such as temporomandibular joint pain, headaches, neck/shoulder pain, and bruxism also showed a tendency to improve together.
+This study presents objective data showing that non-surgical Korean medicine treatment can be of practical help in improving facial asymmetry, and is a result demonstrating the research capabilities of a Korean medicine clinic practicing evidence-based medicine.

 2026.01.07